wsc92/dotfiles/README.md

 # (USE X11 not WAYLAND)
 ### The installer is stable, but it requires MONONOKI NERD FONT so pick that option as the initial Nerd Font in the installer
 + It is very minimal in design nothing to flashy but works for my needs
-+ It is still a WIP so *ONLY* install if you are know what you are doing in Arch and Qtile
++ It is still a WIP so *ONLY* install if you know what you are doing in Arch and Qtile
 + Always browse the source in the scripts before installing blindly!! 😄

 ### Installation